margarethogg/sg_brand_guide/code_standards/01_code_standards.md

 It helps to distinguish between the classes for the root of the component, descendant elements, and modifications.
 It keeps the specificity of selectors low.
 It helps to decouple presentation semantics from document semantics.
-You can think of components as custom elements that enclose specific semantics, styling, and behaviour.
+You can think of components as custom elements that enclose specific semantics, styling, and behavior.

 #####ComponentName